 - High systolic blood pressure (the first number in a blood pressure reading)

 - Increased heart rate

-Blood tests are also done to measure levels of thyroid hormones.
+Blood tests are also ordered to measure your thyroid hormones TSH, T3, and T4.

-If the thyroid must be removed with surgery or destroyed with radiation, you must take thyroid hormone replacement pills for the rest of your life.
+If your thyroid is removed with surgery or destroyed with radioactive iodine, you must take thyroid hormone replacement pills for the rest of your life.